 GAWR (Gross Axle Weight Rating) - is the maximum allowable weight that can be carried by a single axle (front or rear).
-These numbers are shown on the Safety Compliance Certification Label located on the B-Pillar or the edge of the driver's door.
+These numbers are shown on the Safety Compliance Certification Label.
+The label shall be affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position.
 The total load on each axle must never exceed its GAWR.

-$\mbox{\bf GVW (Gross Vehicle Weight)}$ - is the Vehicle Curb Weight + cargo + passengers.
+GVW (Gross Vehicle Weight) - is the Vehicle Curb Weight + cargo + passengers.

 GVWR (Gross Vehicle Weight Rating) - is the maximum allowable weight of the fully loaded vehicle (including all options, equipment, passengers and cargo).
-The GVWR is shown on the Safety Compliance Certification Label located on the B-Pillar or the edge of the driver's door.
+The GVWR is shown on the Safety Compliance Certification Label.
+The label shall be affixed to either the door hinge pillar, door-latch post, or the door edge that meets the door-latch post, next to the driver's seating position.
 The GVW must never exceed the GVWR.